-Next, use the space below to summarize all of your formal education including academic programs (completed and incomplete), vocational trainings and professional learning activities you have experienced.
-Be sure to include post-secondary courses, professional seminars and conferences, and online learning such as webinars, etc.
+Next, use the space below to summarize all of your formal education including academic programs (completed and incomplete), vocational trainings and professional learning activities

-For any incomplete credentials, have you researched the available pathways which exist to help you fill in the gaps and/or transfer existing credits into a more suitable program that you wish to complete?

-Formal Education Credentials - Completed

-Formal Education Credential - Incomplete / In-Progress

-Vocational Training & Certifications

-Professional Learning (Seminars / Workshops / Conferences)

-3. Key Personal Attributes (Strengths; Areas for Development)
+, For any incomplete credentials, have you researched the available pathways which exist to help you fill in the gaps and/or transfer existing credits into a more suitable program that you wish to complete?
+Formal Education Credentials - Completed Formal Education Credential - Incomplete / In-Progress Vocational Training & Certifications Professional Learning (Seminars / Workshops / Conferences) 3.
+Key Personal Attributes (Strengths; Areas for Development)